 Create a Safe Paddling Environment

 Whether you opt for a fixed location for your business or choose to operate in a variety of locations with a mobile solution, it’s important to demonstrate an authority and level of knowledge of paddleboarding to convey the right impression to your customers.
 This will reassure them that you are a professional operator and create a safe environment for them to enjoy their paddling.
 There’s no better way to do this than gaining some instructor certifications.
-The British Stand Up Paddle Association offer a range of stand up paddleboard courses and qualifications.
+There are several organisations in the UK where you can gain recognised skills and qualifications to teach stand up paddleboarding.

 Getting some formal qualifications will not only make you a safer operator as you’ll be able to advise on things likes paddling technique, equipment, tides and weather, but it will also give you some extra confidence and enhance your reputation.